oatlog/oatlog/doc/report/main.typ

 will use the relaxed mode for saturating benchmarks and the strict mode for non-saturating benchmarks.

-Oatlog's practical use is limited due to not supporting extraction, without which it aside from being a e-graph implementation case study is limited to verifying identifies.
 @appendix_example_quadratic_formula shows a full example of using Oatlog to verify an identity similar to the quadratic formula, including the egglog theory and the Rust usage code.